Dreamown/im2mesh_matlab/README.md

 **News:**

-- Version 2.51 can generate and export voxel-based hexahedral mesh (brick element).
-See demo19.
+- Version 2.60 is under development.
+This version is able to generate tetrahedral mesh based on 3D voxel image!
+I may release it before April 2026.
 - Version 2.45 can export image boundaries as `dxf` file (CAD).
 - Version 2.2.0 can use Gmsh as mesh generator (unstructured quadrilateral mesh).
 - Version 2.1.6 updates the DOI.
 Im2mesh is now citable.